PDXECE411T12/ECE411-Project/Homework Deliverables/Homework 3.md

 Authors:
 Miles Breslin, Miguel Higgins Moy, Noah Page, John Sharpe

-October 15, 2020
+December 6, 2020

-Version 2.0
+Version 3.0

+# Need Statement

+The Internet of Things has infiltrated the home security market including smart locks for your front door.
+The RFID based locking system is a more convenient interface than the IOT devices, however, the RFID market is still mainly a commercial application and a very expensive one at that.
+As people begin to modernize their homes we think there is a need for the convenience provided by the RFID sensor that may also have other smart features.

-# Executive Summary
+# Objective Statement

-The goal of this project is to make an RFID smart door lock mechanism for residential use that is secure, easy to install, low cost, and that will work with standard doorlock mechanisms.
+The objective of this project is to make an RFID smart door lock mechanism for residential use that is secure, easy to install, low cost, and that will work with standard doorlock mechanisms.
 This would offer customers the versatility of entering their homes using a normal key, or an RFID enabled phone, implant, or keycard.
 By tapping the RFID card against the RFID reader on the outside of the door, the user can easily toggle between locking and unlocking the door.

 # Market Analysis